isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 Tap or click  **'I consent to sharing my records'.**

-**Important: Only share your health records with your organisation.
-Unrelated organisations will receive your private health records if you share it with them.**

 ### **4. You're all set!**
 ![Alt text for image on Isomer site](/images/guide/Toggle%20on.png)